ftctechnh/ftc_app/README.md

             if (this.updateGamePads()) {
                 // Do something interesting
                 }
-            this.telemetry.update();
+            telemetry.update();
             this.idle();
             }

 That's it!
+Autonomous OpModes are even simpler: just write what you want the robot to do after the waitForStart().

 Migrating from LinearOpMode to SyncronousOpMode is easy, usually simply involving

 * changing the OpMode base class to SynchronousOpMode from LinearOpMode
 * changing the name of your runOpMode() method to main()